IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-LF-SF.rst

 Here, we only keep on with plants results (tutorial_chemflow/DockFlow/plants/vmd-rec/docked_ligands.mol2).

-Rescoring through the MMGBSA method, using two protocols in **implicit solvent** first just minimization, then 1ns md simulation :
+Rescoring through the MMGBSA method, using two protocols in **implicit solvent** first just minimization, then 1ns MD simulation :

 .. code-block:: bash